 Offset printing is the most generally utilized method today, and has numerous points of interest over different types of printing, particularly when we need high and reliable picture quality.
 It is great for business cards, letterhead, catalogs, books/booklets, business forms, flyers, brochures, calendars, invitations and so much more, and it also offers the best price per piece when it comes to the printing industry.

 This is a process utilized for imprinting on flat surfaces, using plates.
 An image is moved to an offset plate that is chemically treated to allow only image areas will accept the ink.
-Water and ink is applied to the plate.
+Water and ink are applied to the plate.
 Due to the synthetic treatment, the ink just “sticks” to the image areas which rejects the water.
 The area without the images reject the ink, and the images with the ink are moved or transported from the plate to the surface of the blanket.
 The task of printing covers/blankets made of an exceptional multi-layer is to basically pass on the image or representation to the paper, and this is rehashed on each cardboard that is gone through the printing machine.
 At the point when a full-color job is printed, the cardboard is overprinted on four unique occasions on four separate printing units utilizing various colors.

 Offset printing uses the process of four colors known CMYK;